abndaw/abndaw/README.md

 ## About me

-I started with a scientific baccalauréat, then studied economics with a data science

-specialization before completing a master's in applied statistics and econometrics.

-To bridge technical skills with business strategy, I joined emlyon's MSc in Data Science

-& AI Strategy, including an exchange at McGill University (Montreal, 2025).

-I've worked as a Data Scientist in two large organizations : SNCF Réseau and Canal+ Groupe,

-across infrastructure and media, building predictive models and AI-powered solutions.
+I'm a Data Scientist with experience in two large organizations : SNCF Réseau and Canal+ Groupe, building predictive models and AI-powered solutions across infrastructure and media.

+Trained in Applied Statistics & Econometrics (MASERATI) and currently completing an MSc in Data Science & AI Strategy at emlyon business school, including an exchange at McGill University (Montreal, 2025).
-My conviction: data science creates value not through technical performance alone,

-but through its ability to answer real business questions.
+My conviction: data science creates value not through technical performance alone, but through its ability to answer real business questions.

 ---